 Most salespeople will push a prospect to meet and move as quickly as possible which makes this question powerful.
 Letting the prospect decide what pace to move at can be one of the questions for salespeople that will have a positive impact.

 8. How do you feel about your current system/provider on a scale from 1 to 10?

 Prospects are very likely already using something in your area.
 With that being the case, you want to find out how things are going with that.
 For example, are things great, OK, or could be better?
 Knowing this will help with your effort to create leads and qualify prospects.

 How much power the prospect has and who the ultimate decision maker is are things you will always need to know.
-Sometimes this can be a touchy subject to bring up, but by simply asking what the decision making process is and mapping it out will assist with identifying where the authority to buy lies.
+Sometimes this can be a touchy subject to bring up, but simply asking what the decision-making process is and mapping it out will assist with identifying where the authority to buy lies.